 Can I use two-factor authentication for the InVision iOS app, InVision Sync, Craft Sync, or other applications that integrate with InVision?

-At this time, two-factor authentication is only supported in the main InVision application and Craft Sync app.
-Our InVision iOS app and our InVision Sync app do not currently support it.
+At this time, two-factor authentication is only supported in the main InVision application and Studio.
+Our InVision iOS app, InVision Sync app, and Craft plugins do not currently support it.

 Can I require two-factor authentication for my share links?